 We spend our adult years hopefully living in the present, but many are always planning for the future as well.
 We are all often focused on just making it through the week, but maybe we’d have more peace of mind if we knew our affairs were taken care of in case the worst should happen.
-This is why it’s important to plan ahead and make sure you have an end-of-life plan.
+This is why it’s important to plan ahead and make sure you have an end-of-life plan with estate planning in New Orleans.
 You can ease the minds of your loved ones when the time comes to make those end-of-life decisions.
 This includes estate planning, safeguarding important documents, and speaking to your loved ones about your wishes before the time comes.

 Planning for the end of your life involves making tough decisions.
 It’s not exactly everyone’s favorite thing to think about.
 Although not a fun discussion, there are often several decisions that must be made.
 First, you will want to decide who you would like to make decisions for you should you become incapacitated.
 This could be a family member or close friend, but they should be the one person you can count on to assure that your wishes are followed.
 Secondly, you will want to decide what type of life-sustaining measures you wish to have done in your final days, if any.
 This can include resuscitations, being put on a ventilator, or any life-saving measures.
 Thirdly, if you have minor children, you will want to decide who will care for them in your absence.
 Lastly, you will want to decide how you want your belongings split amongst your loved ones.
 Preparing these decisions in advance is important as it removes a lot of courtroom hassle for your loved ones and will allow to mourn without the need for costly litigation.